ApexaCorp/cits-webservice/README.md

 ## Inbound API
 - Add, update, and delete a Selling Code based on CarrierAppointmentId (AKA Application ID in the APEXA UI)

+## Changelog

+#### 2016-11-10
+### Changed
+- The web service binding has been changed from WSHttp to BasicHttp, to simplify connection from non-Microsoft implementations.

+#### 2016-07-22
+### Added
+- The @id of each element is now a unique identifier within the entire TXLife object (including multiple TXLifeResponse objects within a TXLife object), and will only persist within the TXLife object that the @id is returned with.
+- Advisor employment history records are now included in the feed.

+### Changed
+- The permanent APEXA ID for each advisor and organization is now included in the Party/PartyKey element.
+Previously this APEXA ID was included in the @id element.
+- The permanent Contract ID that is associated with contracts in APEXA is now included in the CarrierAppointment/CarrierAppointmentKey element.
+- Permanent Coverage ID and Debt ID values are now included in the Holding/HoldingKey element.